 Filter lifespan reminders:

-- PF2 Fluoride Filters Lifespan, as a pair – 3,785 liters – About 1 year for most folks.
-Divide 3,785 by your average daily usage in liters to determine how many days yours will last.
+- PF2 Fluoride Filters Lifespan, as a pair – 1 year or 3,785 liters, whichever comes first – Divide 3,785 by your average daily usage in liters to determine how many days yours will last.

-- Berkey® Shower Filter Lifespan – 75,000 liters or 1 year, whichever comes first.
+- Berkey® Shower Filter Lifespan – 1 year or 75,000 liters, whichever comes first.

 - Sport Berkey® Filter Lifespan – up to 640 refills with municipal water, or 160 refills with untreated water.